CodeClub-JU/CompetitiveCoding/JAVA Solutions/Algorithms/Recursion/Tower Of Hanoi/Tower Of Hanoi.md

 ## Output Format :

-Movement of each disk till our goal is achieved.
+Display movement of each disk till our goal is achieved.

+## Analysis

+Let n be the ummber of disks.

+If n = 1
+        Move single disk from peg A to peg C and stop.
+Else
+        Move the top (n-1) disks from peg A to peg B using peg C as auxiliary.

+Move remaining disks from peg A to peg C.

+Move (n-1) disks from peg B to peg C using peg A as auxiliary.